Carlos Santana Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is eighth in the league with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks 10th in the league.

-- The Cardinals have a 4.89 team ERA that ranks 19th among all league pitching staffs.
+- The Cardinals have the 21st-ranked team ERA across all league pitching staffs (4.89).

-- The Cardinals will look to Montgomery (2-0) in his third start of the season.
+- Woodford (0-2) makes the start for the Cardinals, his third of the season.

-- His last appearance was on Saturday against the Milwaukee Brewers, when the lefty went seven scoreless innings while allowing three hits.
+- His most recent appearance came on Sunday against the Milwaukee Brewers, when the right-hander threw 4 2/3 innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.